Pelargonium, geranium : planting and growing

 Frequently asked questions

-• Why are the leaves of my geraniums turning yellow?
+• Why are the leaves on my geraniums turning yellow?

 Not too much, not too little!
-That's what to bear in mind when watering geraniums.
-If water is lacking, leaves yellow and fall; conversely, excess water harms flowering and plant health, as roots may rot.
-Geraniums grow best in a light, very well-drained, well-aerated and fertile compost, both in the garden and in pots.
+That's what to remember when watering geraniums.
+If water is lacking, leaves yellow and fall; conversely, too much water harms flowering and plant health, and roots may rot.
+Geraniums grow best in light, very well-drained, well-aerated, fertile soil or potting compost, whether in garden or in pot.
 In pots, water your pelargoniums once a week.
-Potted pelargoniums are fairly heavy feeders and, if short of fertiliser, foliage may also yellow.
-Remember to feed them well throughout the growth period.
+Potted pelargoniums are quite demanding and, if short of fertiliser, foliage may also yellow.
+Remember to feed them throughout the growth period.

 Comments